BlakeBurbach/TIME-TRACKER-APP/README.md

-This is my Time Tracker App for my AngularJS capstone project.
+# Time Tracker App for AngularJS capstone project.

 This app was intended as a prototype for independent-workers or anybody who works for themselves.
 The premise is that they can add clients and the projects that they are working on for them with an hourly rate per project.
 For every project added, they have the ability to document all of their hours per each project for every client.